lgazda/ignite-springbean-service/README.md

 * we are hiding business logic details, client node doesn't need to know what logic/piece of code is needed to be executed on the server node
 * we gain clean code and concern separation - logic is kept on the server side and client gets only a nice interface
 * client side doesn’t need to think about ignite jobs creation
+* client side doesn't need to know/think about job distribution / cluster selection ** service can be deployed on the specific nodes only (based on some predicate) ** client only says: "give me the service" and execute it
 * whenever we think it's the right thing

 ### When not to use services or when to use plain Ignite jobs
 * when we are using Ignite nodes as a compute cluster
 * when we want to broadcast some task
 * when we want to create and run dynamic tasks
 * whenever we think it's the right thing